 Knights of the Frozen Throne Best Cards to Craft

-- Example Deck List: Aggro Prince Rogue – A powerful aggro deck that can Shadowstep Keleseth and re-play it to further strengthen the deck’s minions.
+- Example Deck List: Tempo Rogue – Tempo Rogue is a powerful aggro deck that can Shadowstep Keleseth and re-play it to further strengthen the deck’s minions.

-- Example Deck List: Aggro Pirate Warrior – Fiery War Axe got nerfed, but Keleseth keeps the deck among some of the top lists in the meta.
+- Example Deck List: Pirate Warrior – Yes, Fiery War Axe got nerfed, but Keleseth keeps the deck among some of the top lists in the meta.

 The Lich King – The Lich King is the first Neutral Legendary printed that, similar to Ragnaros the Firelord and Dr. Boom in the past, can be included in nearly any deck and perform well.
 Crafting this card is certainly a safe bet.

-- Example Deck List: EZ Big Priest – Big Priest is able to cheat out minions in a variety of ways, providing massive swing turns early in the game.
+- Example Deck List: Big Priest – Big Priest is able to cheat out high-cost minions (like The Lich King) in a variety of ways, providing massive swing turns early in the game.

 Shadowreaper Anduin – Shadowreaper Anduin gives Priest the opportunity to close out games that might otherwise slip away.
 Even without Raza the Chained, multiple hero powers each turn can strip away Token boards or kill an opponent.
 If you enjoy playing Priest, you probably crafted Anduin long before reading this.

-- Example Deck List: Kazakus Shadowreaper Highlander Priest – Shadowreaper fits in both Highlander and Big Priest currently.
+- Example Deck List: Highlander Razakus Priest – Shadowreaper fits in both Highlander and Big Priest currently.
 Just be careful not to destroy your own minions!

-- Example Deck List: Jade Druid – Did get nerfed, but still very powerful and capable of quickly climbing the ladder.
+- Example Deck List: Jade Druid – Innervate did get nerfed, but Jade Druid is still very powerful and capable of quickly climbing the ladder.

 Bloodreaver Gul'dan– We’ve seen the incredible power of N'Zoth, The Corruptor in decks with even just a few Deathrattles.
 Bloodreaver Gul’dan offers a similar board swing coupled with the perfect hero power for a slower Warlock deck.